 New York Annual Conference

-In a memorandum dated January 23, 2018, Bishop Thomas J. Bickerton released the following document that he described as "an attempt to clarify the process by which we, as a Cabinet, undertake and complete the annual process of appointing pastors to local churches."
+Bishop Thomas J. Bickerton released the following document that clarifies the process by which we, the Cabinet, undertake and complete the annual process of appointing pastors to local churches.

 - Foundational Principles